freebsd/freebsd-quarterly/2019q3/powerpc.md

  - More ports fixes are being committed every day.

+Also, Piotr would like to thank the FreeBSD Foundation for funding his personal Talos, and Raptor (via its IntegriCloud subsidiary) for loaning a server on which talos.anongoth.pl runs.

 The team would like to thank IBM for the loan of two POWER8 machines, and Oregon State University (OSU) for providing the hosting.
 As well, we would like to thank the clusteradm team for keeping the Tyan POWER8 machines online that are hosted at [NYI](https://www.nyi.net).

-We would also like to thank FreeBSD Foundation for funding POWER9 workstation for one of the developers and Raptor Computer Systems for providing a remote POWER9 server for development purposes.